jkosh44/jkosh44.github.io/_blogs/2025-04-06-rust-generics-vs-dynamic-dispatch.markdown

 ### Runtime

 Generic code leads to regular plain old types, which have the same runtime performance as if you had defined multiple types yourself.
-In the database example, `GenericDatabase<TempDirFileSystem>` has identical performance to `TempDirDatabase` because in the compiled binary they would be identical.
+In the database example, `GenericDatabase<Fat32>` has identical performance to `Fat32Database` because in the compiled binary they would be identical.

 Dynamic dispatch on the other hand comes with a runtime performance penalty.
 The first performance hit comes from the vtable itself.
 It takes time to look up function implementations in the vtable and chase pointers.
 Additionally, the compiler and the CPU can not reason about the implementation of methods hidden behind dynamic dispatch, so the compiler cannot inline functions and the CPU has a worse time performing speculative execution and branch predictions.
 Dynamic dispatch also usually leads to more memory usage.
 Types need an extra pointer into the vtable which increases the size of structs by a pointer width.